-NB1601 routers ship with an Ethernet switch (ETH1-ETH4) which can be linked via RJ45 connectors.
+NB800 routers ship with one dedicated Ethernet port (ETH) which can be linked via RJ45 connectors.
 ETH1 usually forms the LAN1 interface which should be used for LAN purposes.
 Other interfaces can be used to connect other LAN segments or for configuring a WAN link.
+The LAN10 interface will be available as soon as a pre-configured USB Ethernet device has been plugged in.